At the end of this chapter, students should be able to:

 Genetic Drift does not lead to adaptational changes in a population.
 Rather, it is the result of chance, most commonly because some individuals have left behind more offspring than others.
 It is a change in the frequency of an allele over time, and is completely independent of environmental changes.
 The genes of the following generations were passed on by those of the individuals fortunate enough to reproduce successfully, and not necessarily of the “fittest”.
 One simple example comes in populations reduced to small numbers that then recover, such as the American Bison, which was nearly hunted to extinction.
 While its population is much larger than in the past, its genetic variation is much lower than it was 200 years ago (Ungerer et al., 2012).
 A simpler example might come among a human couple, each with different eye colors, say brown and blue, but where brown represents the dominant allele.
 Even if the chance of having brown eyes is 50%, all children may statistically end up with blue eyes, thereby eventually erasing that dominant allele.
 Such cases provide excellent examples of where phrases like “survival of the fittest” are at best an oversimplification of evolutionary processes.

 So far, all of the mechanisms of evolution discussed have been random in nature.
 Our final mechanism, natural selection, is very much not random.
 The genetic mutations produced by drift, horizontal migration, and others simply make an organism fit into its environment differently, which can lead to being passing such genes along or not.
 For natural selection to work, there are a number of important requirements that must be met.
 Within a population, there must be enough genetic variation to provide the flexibility necessary for advantageous mutations.
 There must also be a system of heredity that allow offspring to inherit the genes of the parents.
 Ultimately, a population will necessarily experience differential reproduction, where not all individuals will survive to reproduce due to environmental pressures.
-Such pressures can be everyday pressures, such as predation, that exist in periods of environmental calm, or stasis.
+These can be everyday pressures, such as predation, that exist in periods of environmental calm, or stasis.
 They can also occur as a result of rapid environmental change, such as a local volcanic eruption, an extinction-triggering asteroid impact, or our modern episode of anthropogenic climate change.
 Natural Selection assures that the individuals who survive are more likely to pass on their genes.

 Forms of Natural Selection